West Seattle bridge closure adds to challenges of home and business owners already grappling with coronavirus lockdown

 Similarly, home prices in West Seattle consistently lag other neighborhoods.
 A typical West Seattle home sold for $694,500 in March, compared to $1.2 million in closer-in view neighborhoods such as Queen Anne and Magnolia.

-West Seattle’s affordability was a big draw for Cassidy and Cory Townsend, who bought their first home last year, in West Seattle’ Fairmount Park neighborhood.
+West Seattle’s affordability was a big draw for Cassidy and Cory Townsend, who bought their first home last year in West Seattle’s Fairmount Park neighborhood.
 Cory, the regional development director for the Alzheimer’s Association, now faces a “challenging” commute to Lynnwood two days a week once stay-at-home restrictions are lifted.

 They expect their property value to drop in the near term, but they’re not unduly worried about that.
 “We’re not living in West Seattle as a short-term investment,” Cory said.